zmanian/gaia/proposals/proposals.md

 if annualInflation < 0.07 then annualInflation = 0.07

 provisionAtomsHourly = totalAtomSupply * annualInflation / (365.25*24)
+provisionAtomsHourlyBonded = provisionAtomsHourly * 0.67
+provisionAtomsHourlyUnbonded = provisionAtomsHourly * 0.33
 ```

+Because of the relative stake that each of the validators have, to add more bonded
+atoms to the global atom stake is only requires depositing atoms in the bonded
+atom pool - each validator will now have a total amount of bonded atoms

 ## Commission, Fee Pool